Vertex-Client/Vertex-Client-PE/README.md

 ## 1. We normally don't allow redistribution of our products.
 Please contact us if you still want to.
 ## 2. Don't use adf.ly or any other monetization service to link to our products.
 ## 3. Don't copy codes without our permission.
-## 4. We don't approve edited editions of Vertex Client PE.
+## 4. We normally don't approve edited editions of Vertex Client PE.
+It's still possible to add mods, commands and Dashboard tiles using Vertex Addons.
 Contact us for more info.
 ## 5. Always credit the original authors.
 Don't claim that you've made our products.

 More information: http://Vertex-Client.ml/